jrnold/r4ds-exercise-solutions/docs/transform.md

     We can find the carrier codes for the airlines in the `airlines` dataset.
-    Since the carrier code dataset only has 16 rows, and the names of the airlines in that dataset are not exactly "United", "American", or "Delta", it is easiest to manually lookup their carrier codes in that data.
+    Since the carrier code dataset only has 16 rows, and the names of the airlines in that dataset are not exactly "United", "American", or "Delta", it is easiest to manually look up their carrier codes in that data.

     ```r